nih-cfde/2023-april-all-hands-meeting/docs/index.md

 # The NIH Common Fund Data Ecosystem April 2023 All-Hands Meeting

-The April CFDE Program Meeting (All-Hands Meeting) will bring together the CFDE community to review progress and discuss strategic issues that impact the ecosystem as a whole.
-This is a hybrid event with in-person and remote participation.
+The April CFDE Program Meeting (All-Hands Meeting) brought together the CFDE community to review progress and discuss strategic issues that impact the ecosystem as a whole.
+This was a hybrid event with in-person and remote participation, breakout groups, a [poster session](https://nih-cfde.github.io/2023-april-all-hands-meeting/ABSTRACTS), and lightning talks.
+Out of 120 registrants, 95 attended in person, and 25 attended remotely.

-For this meeting we are also planning a [poster session](https://nih-cfde.github.io/2023-april-all-hands-meeting/ABSTRACTS), and some posters will be selected for lightning talks!

 ## April 4-5, 2023